SCIInstitute/SCIRun/docs/SCIRun5ModuleGeneration.md

 Simple modules without user interfaces (UIs) can be created with the previously list three files alone.
 However, if the module function needs a UI, there are three additional files needed.
 SCIRun can generate a UI for a module without these, but the functionality will be very limited to nonexistent.
-The qt ui file *modulenameDialog.ui* describes the graphics and hooks of the UI can be created using the qt UI editor.
+The Qt UI file *modulenameDialog.ui* describes the graphics and hooks of the UI can be created using the Qt UI editor.
 Module UIs also require a code and header file *modulenameDialog.cc* and *modulenameDialog.h*.
 Most modules, especially those requiring more than minimal code, should also have algorithm code to allow for greater portability and code control.
 This algorithm code and header file *modulenameAlgo.cc* and *modulenameAlgo.h* should contain all the computation of the module.
 Though it is possible to build modules without these algorithm files, it is considered good practice to do so.
 It is worth noting that each of the *CMakeLists.txt* files are in the directories of all of the files (except the module config file).
 See the examples in the following chapters for details.

 #### 2.2 Module Configuration File
 The module configuration file contains all the information needed for the module factory to create necessary linkage and helper files for modules to be properly included into SCIRun.
 Module configuration files should be located in `src/Modules/Factory/Config/`.
 It is a text file that describes fields specific to the module delimited by curly brackets.
 There are three fields: "module", "algorithm", and "UI" and within each field are subfields "name" and "header", and others depending on the field.
 The following is an example that reflects the template files included in the source code.